 This policy is a guide to the planned development of a library collection that will meet the educational needs of the learning community of Northern Virginia Community College.
 The Libraries support the mission of the College and are an integral part of the instructional program.
 Our goal is to provide well-organized access to materials in formats that enhance teaching and learning.
 We strive to build a collection that will support the development of critical thinking skills, and we are committed to educating library users to become capable researchers and effective users of the information resources we provide.

-The NOVA Faculty Handbook (3.7300) states guidelines for the selection of library materials.
-Materials will be collected in varied formats which support the mission and goals of the College, the curricula, teaching methods and professional development of the faculty, and special student needs.
+Materials will be collected in varied formats that support the mission and goals of the College, the curricula, teaching methods and professional development of the faculty, and special student needs.

 In accord with the Faculty Handbook selection guidelines, the College Libraries have established the following priorities for collection development: